CloudCoinConsortium/CloudCoin/Local Wallet/README.md

 Show coins is a command that returns how many coins are in the program.
 1. The balance is the sum of the coins in the "Bank", "Vault" and "Fracked" folders.
 To test this, put some properly named CloudCoins in to the Bank and Fracked folder and Vault folders see if their sum is displayed.
 2. Some programs may also show the number of coins in the Limbo folder but not as authentic coins that are owned.
 Some programs show Fracked coins but should make it clear that they are authentic.
+3. Show Coins should never try to track the coins in RAM.
+Instead, everytime the ShowCoins is called, the folders should be checked.
+To test this remove one of the stack files in the Bank folder and call the show coins again.
+See if the balance has changed accourdinly.

 ### SHOW FOLDERS
 If this feature is enabled, it should show the location of the following: